Blanket bog is an important priority wetland habitat amounting to 2164 ha on the Barnsley upland moors in the Dark Peak.

 Wet woodland.
 Willow carr is a notable form in Barnsley of the wet woodland priority habitat, the natural cover for wet soils.
 Other forms of wet woodland have alder and ash as dominant trees.

-Traditional orchards, at least 6 ha in area, are found in a few locations in Barnsley.
+Traditional orchards, at least 6 ha in area, are found scattered across Barnsley.
 Some are longstanding and some more recently planted.

 Upland heathland covers extensive areas (296 ha) of the slopes of moors in the west of Barnsley above enclosed pastures and the 300 metre contour.